 Such achievements show how innovative technologies, as a path towards sustainable fashion, could offer eco-friendly manufacturing solutions and alter our wardrobes.

-Nullarbor Fibre – The Next Generation Of Garments?
+Can Nullarbor Fibre Be The Next Generation Of Fashion Textile?

 In all of the garments production steps, Nanollose has employed standard industrial equipment that currently being used by high profile textile manufacturers.
 As a result, the Nullarbor fibre has a high performance and withstand the industrial manufacturing process.